syrmaplibpos/Data-Science_C-JHU/Course 2 R/Course2.md

 * Data frames are represented as a special type of list where every element of the list has to have the same length.
 Each element of the list can be thought of as a column and the length of each element of the list is the number of rows.

 * Unlike matrices, data frames can store different classes of objects in each column.
-Matrices must have every element be the same class (e.g. all integers or all numeric).
+Matrices must have every element be the same class.

-* Data frames have a special attribute called row.names which indicate information about each row of the data frame.
+* Data frames have a special attribute called row.names.

 * Data frames are usually created by reading in a dataset using the read.table() or read.csv().